 Matthew Tarantino homered in the bottom of the eighth, but Fresno took an 11-10 lead in the top of the ninth before Pacific put two on in the bottom half as Moebius drove the 371st pitch thrown on the night to the gap in left center to plate two runs and give the Tigers the victory.

 James Free II homered and drove in four, while Tarantino finished 2-for-2 with three walks, three runs scored and two RBI.
 Moebius drove in three with his 3-of-5 night.

 The Tigers used seven pitchers, with the win going to Vince Arobio, who improved to 3-2.

 Pacific led 9-8 headed into the eighth inning, only to see the Bulldogs rally to tie before the Tigers took a 10-9 lead headed into the ninth.
 Each team scored two runs in their half of the ninth.

-Fresno State picked up a run in the first on single from Aaron Arruda and a double to right center from Jake Stone.
+Fresno State picked up a run in the first on a single from Aaron Arruda and a double to right center from Jake Stone.

-In the third, Moebius and Kevin Sandri singled to open bottom of the third.
+In the third, Moebius and Kevin Sandri singled to open the bottom of the third.
 Tarantino doubled off the left field wall to plate one run, and Free followed with a three-run blast over the left field wall for a 4-1 lead.
-After Halstead reached on error and took second on a wild pitch, Joey Riherd delivered an RBI single up the middle to make it 5-1.
+After Lucas Halstead reached on an error and took second on a wild pitch, Joey Riherd delivered an RBI single up the middle to make it 5-1.

 The Bulldogs answered back with three hits and a hit-by-pitch in the fourth to score one and load the bases.
 After a two-run seeing-eye single, the Tigers couldn't turn two on a come backer and ended up getting no outs on the play as a run scored.
 After a single up the middle and a hit by pitch, the Bulldogs took a 7-5 lead on a sacrifice fly before Miles Haddad finally put a close to the inning.